vtunka/kojak/README.md

 1. 4GB RAM
 2. 32 GB Disk Space

-It is therefore recommended that your Virtual Appliance Server exceeds these specifications considerably.
+It is therefore recommended that your Virtual Appliance Server exceeds these specifications.

 The Virtual Appilance Server should be configured with the following minimum specifications:

+1. Fedora 18 with virtualization package group
-1. 8GB RAM
+2. 8GB RAM
-2. 120 GB Disk Space
+3. 120 GB Disk Space

 Installation Instructions
 ------------------------